Certain pathogens can cause a healthy microbiome to shift towards a state of disease. How are many such pathogens able to persist in the human body?

 The VDR is one of the body’s most important nuclear receptors.
 It regulates the expression of hundreds of genes, many connected to autoimmune conditions and cancers.
 It further expresses TLR2, a protein that helps the immune system recognize foreign substances and invading microbes.

 The receptor further regulates expression of several families of antimicrobial peptides (AMPs).
 The AMPs are natural antibiotics that participate in every facet of immunity.
 When activated, the AMPs have widespread antibacterial, antiviral, and antifungal activity.
-For example, researchers at ? have shown that the immune system cannot mount an effective response to Mycobacterium tuberculosis without help from an antimicrobial peptide named cathelicidin.
+For example, the immune system cannot mount an effective response to Mycobacterium tuberculosis without help from an antimicrobial peptide named cathelicidin.

 For example, when Epstein Barr Virus infects immune cells called lymphocytes, it slows VDR activity by a factor of around fifteen.
 The intracellular pathogens M. tuberculosis, cytomegalovirus, Borrelia burgdorferi, and Mycobacterium leprae also slow VDR activity to varying degrees.
 The fungus Aspergillus fumigatus, common in lungs of patients with cystic fibrosis, secretes a toxin which significantly slows VDR expression.
 Certain bacterial species in biofilm communities release a molecule called capnine.
 Molecular modeling data suggests that capnine can also bind the VDR and decrease its activity.